lcrees/knife/README.rst

   >>> from knife import knife

-`knife`'s methods are available in more focused classes that group related methods together.
+`knife` methods are available in more focused classes that group related methods together.
 These can also be chained into pipelines.

 contrived example: